tadeomarino/hype-style/README.md

 ## Credits

-This project was created by Tadeo Marino as part of CoderHouse ReactJs.
+This project was created by Tadeo Marino as part of CoderHouse ReactJs - 45010.

 Sneaker images used in this project are sourced from DropsBA.